What is a Sales Funnel?

 We’ll address how to create a sales funnel in an upcoming post.
 For now, start thinking about the questions you get asked on a regular basis and break them down into the stages of the funnel.

 What does someone need to know to decide if you’re an option for them?
 What will they want to know about your offering vs. the competition?
 Are there things that set you apart?
-What questions do people ask you when they’re considering buying your product or hiring you for a service?
+What questions do people ask you when considering buying your product or hiring you for a service?